isomerpages/ogp-isomerguide/pages/FAQ, Terms of Use and Privacy Statement.md

 To remove the FAQ link from your footer.
 1. Go to your Site Settings.
-2. Clear the field in the footer section
+2. Look for the Footer section and Faq (optional) field.
+3. Leave this field empty.
-3. Click save at the bottom right hand corner
+4. Click save at the bottom right hand corner

+You can also change the url of your FAQ here.

 ### Terms of Use and Privacy Statement